 Bassett Mechanical specializes in customized industrial refrigeration systems and components to fit the individual needs and applications of a variety of production facilities.
 Although each design and recommendation is customized, many of these systems will require the fabrication of vessels to support the overall refrigeration system.
-The journey of these systems is vastly different than most as these vessel components are not outsourced, but crafted on-site in Kaukauna, Wisconsin where the design and engineer of the overall system is already taking place.
-This offering eliminates waste and creates higher quality application specific solutions and accelerated delivery for customers.
-As one of the few (maybe the only) refrigeration contractor in the United States to manufacture their own vessels, the story of how these systems are created is a unique one to tell.
+The journey of these systems is vastly different than most as these vessel components are not outsourced, but crafted on-site in Kaukauna, Wisconsin where the design and engineering of the overall system is already taking place.
+This offering eliminates waste and creates higher quality application-specific solutions and accelerated delivery for customers.
+As one of the few refrigeration contractors in the United States to manufacture their own vessels, the story of how these systems are created is a unique one to tell.

-Fab Prep.
 An approved 3D model and design is then converted to computer numerically controlled language so the CNC cutting machine can easily read the details by which each piece of material needs to be cut.
 Preparation is done to ensure all specific materials required by the system are onsite and prepared for the project.
-Prepping this fabrication in-house allows Bassett to inventory common sized ASME pressure vessel heads and frequently used materials to accelerate project completion and delivery time.
+Prepping this fabrication in-house allows Bassett to inventory common-sized ASME pressure vessel heads and frequently used materials to accelerate project completion and delivery time.

 Vessels are just one very crucial piece of the overall refrigeration system.
 From idea, to 3D drawing, to live vessel, these vital components are truly a real-life transformation.
 Completing this creation in-house means beginning to end focus on the design of each element to maximize quality, safety, reliability, and effectiveness of each refrigeration system.